Frederick Delius: Florida

-Whether the move to America was Julius's idea or his son's is unknown.
-(Note: The composer Peter Warlock (real name Philip Heseltine) wrote in 1915 that the idea was Frederick's, rather than Julius's, but cites no authority for the statement.)
-A leading Florida property firm had branches in several English cities including Bradford; in an article on Delius's time in Florida, William Randel conjectures that either Julius Delius visited the Bradford office and conceived the notion of sending his wayward son to grow oranges in Florida, or that Fritz himself saw it as a way to escape the hated family wool business and suggested the idea to his father.
+It is not clear whether the move to America was Julius's idea or his son's.
+(Note: The composer Peter Warlock (real name Philip Heseltine) wrote in 1915 that the idea was Frederick's, rather than Julius's, but cites no authority for that statement.)
+A leading Florida property firm had branches in several English cities, including Bradford, and, in an article on Delius's time in Florida, William Randel conjectured that either Julius Delius visited the Bradford office and conceived the notion of sending his wayward son to grow oranges in Florida, or that Fritz himself suggested the idea to his father, as a way to escape the hated family wool business.
 Delius was in Florida from the spring of 1884 to the autumn of 1885, living on a plantation at Solano Grove (Note: between Picolata and Tocoi) on the Saint Johns River, about 25 mi south of Jacksonville.
 He continued to be engrossed in music, and in Jacksonville he met Thomas Ward, who became his teacher in counterpoint and composition.
 Delius later said that Ward's teaching was the only useful music instruction he ever had.